 - Formalin is available on Amazon.
 You may also be able to acquire it from a chemical supply warehouse but typically those institutions require you to obtain licensing as either a medical facility or an educator/school in order for you to make a purchase.
 As stated above, do not leave your specimen in formalin forever - it is acidic and will eventually destroy the specimen if left forever.
 Use it to fix the specimen and then transfer it to a less harsh solution.
 Make sure you use buffered 10% formalin.

-- Ethanol is available at any hardware store.
+- Ethanol is available at any hardware store or online.
 If you can’t find it, ask - it’s used as fuel and usually sold in metal containers.
 When using ethanol, dilute it to 70% if it does not come already diluted.
 Remember - dilute with distilled water only - no other water.

-- Denatured alcohol and isopropyl alcohol are also available at hardware stores or pharmacies, respectively.
+- Denatured alcohol and isopropyl alcohol are also available online or at at hardware stores or pharmacies, respectively.

 - Learn about preserving reptiles and amphibians on Mark D. Scherz’ blog.

-- Isopropyl Alcohol and Propylene Glycol combined makes humectant fluid (used in museums in Australia) which you can buy already mixed here.
+- Isopropyl Alcohol and Propylene Glycol combined makes humectant fluid (used most often in museums in Australia) which you can buy already mixed here.

 - This is an article about preserving specimens for collections in museums and other institutions.